 These refer to signals that become apparent without your baby’s conscious control.
 All of these examples are signs of an overtired baby:

 - Blueness around the mouth in infants

 You might interpret this as a sign that your baby is ready to play.
 However, it can also tell that your baby is having sleep difficulties.
-A baby will become physically active as the awake period wears on.
+An overtired baby will become physically active as the awake period wears on.

 Awake time guidelines: